In this section

 Under a no deal exit the Roadking and Parc Cybi options will be operational from the 12th April while the A55 option can be operational from the 15th April onwards.

 In respect of Pembroke Dock and Fishguard, Wales’ other ferry ports, analysis indicates that delayed vehicles resulting from hold-ups at Rosslare could be held and managed within the port environs and any increased congestion on public roads would not be significant.
 Therefore there would be no need for additional contingency arrangements.
 However the assumptions underpinning the analysis are again finely balanced and are being kept under constant review in order to react quickly if necessary in putting in place any additional contingency measures and support the smoothest possible flow of goods between Welsh ports and Ireland.

 Container ports, such as Cardiff, Port Talbot and Newport, are already engaged with international goods movement and are less likely to experience significant disruption.

 How to prepare if the UK leaves the EU with no deal on GOV.UK

 Moving goods to and from the EU through roll on roll off ports or the Channel Tunnel on GOV.UK

-Communications pack: roll on roll off ports and Eurotunnel in the event of a no deal EU exit on GOV.UK - materials to help stakeholders inform their customers about changes at roll on roll off ports and Eurotunnel if the UK leaves the EU with no deal on 12 April 2019.
+Communications pack: roll on roll off ports and Eurotunnel in the event of a no deal EU exit on GOV.UK - materials to help stakeholders inform their customers about changes at roll on roll off ports and Eurotunnel if the UK leaves the EU with no deal.